MiniMax Learning of Interpretable Factored Stochastic Policies from Conjoint Data, with Uncertainty Quantification: Application Results

 We map the features of the 2016 presidential election candidates onto the conjoint features of \citet{ono2019contt}.
 In some cases, this mapping is straightforward (e.g., with candidate gender).
 In other cases, the mapping is less straightforward.
 For example, the factor levels associated with marital status do not encompass the full range of possibilities seen among 2016 candidates.
 In such cases, we select the closest mapping (see Replication Data for full details).
 For example, a real, married candidate with 4 children would be mapped to the ``Married with 2 children'' level (not the ``Single, divorced'' or``Married, no children'' levels).

-We will explore these substantive questions by integrating the experiment mentioned above from \citet{ono2019contt}.
-In this election, 17 Republican and 6 Democrat candidates vied for their respective party's nomination in primaries.
+We study these substantive questions by integrating the experiment mentioned above from \citet{ono2019contt}.
+In this election, 17 Republican and 6 Democratic candidates vied for their respective parties' nominations in primaries.
 These candidates have a large number of features, which we mapped onto the conjoint factors of \citet{ono2019contt} (see \S\ref{s:OnoMapping} for details).
-Below we present this mapping for four of the candidates: \begin{itemize}
+Below we present this mapping for four of the candidates: \begin{itemize} \item[$*$] {\it Ben Carson:} Republican, Black, male, 68-76, married (with children), 0 years of political experience, compassionate, policy focus on health care, emphasis on maintaining strong defense, opposes giving guest worker status, pro-life, don't reduce deficit now.